Mongolian script: Galik characters

 In 1587, the translator and scholar Ayuush Güüsh created the Galik alphabet (Али-гали Ali-gali), inspired by the third Dalai Lama, Sonam Gyatso.
 It primarily added extra characters for transcribing Tibetan and Sanskrit terms when translating religious texts, and later also from Chinese.
 Some of those characters are still in use today for writing foreign names (as listed below).

 In 1917, the politician and linguist Bayantömöriin Khaisan published the rime dictionary Mongolian-Han Bilingual Original Sounds of the Five Regions, a bilingual edition of the earlier Original Sounds of the Five Regions, (Note: 《五方元音》) to aid Mongolian speakers in learning Mandarin Chinese.
 To that end, he included transliterations of Mandarin using the Mongolian script, and repurposed three Galik letters to represent the Mandarin retroflex consonants.
 These letters remain in use in Inner Mongolia for the purpose of transcribing Chinese.

+Also Galik alphabet used to create foreign words in Mongolian Script and also Galik Characters were part of Foreign Letters in Mongolian Script.